HL7/fhir-identity-matching-ig/input/pagecontent/use-cases.md

 4. Ensure the person presenting the identity evidence is the legitimate owner of that identity, according to this guidance and [NIST 800-63] Digital Identity Guidelines, and the intended level of assurance
 5. Consider Digital Identity Creation, including generating an identifier and binding the identity to a credential, as part of this same encounter--this allows the individual to authenticate themselves without repeating the entire identity verification process.

-Outcome: The individual has been successfully verified
+Outcome: The individual's identity has been successfully verified.

 #### Match Workflow